junxit/us-congress-bills-117/bill.md

     - **(C)** by adding at the end the following:
       > - **(2)** in the case of a class action brought to enforce section 6(d), on the date on which the individual becomes a party plaintiff to the class action.

+- **(f)** *Joint enforcement authority*
+  - **(1)** *In general* Notwithstanding section 1 of Reorganization Plan No. 1 of 1978 (92 Stat.
+3781; 5 U.S.C.
+App.) and any other provision of law, the Secretary of Labor, acting through the Office of Federal Contract Compliance Programs, and the Equal Opportunity Employment Commission shall jointly carry out the functions and authorities described in such section and any other provision of law to enforce and administer the provisions of section 6(d) of the Fair Labor Standards Act of 1938 (29 U.S.C.
+206(d)) with respect to Federal contractors, Federal subcontractors, and federally-assisted construction contractors, within the jurisdiction of the Office of Federal Contract Compliance Programs under Executive Order 11246 (42 U.S.C.
+2000e note; relating to equal employment opportunity) or a successor Executive Order.
+  - **(2)** *Coordination* The Equal Opportunity Employment Commission and the Secretary of Labor shall establish such coordinating mechanisms as necessary to carry out the joint authority under paragraph (1).

+## § 3.
+Training

+The Equal Employment Opportunity Commission and the Secretary of Labor, acting through the Office of Federal Contract Compliance Programs, subject to the availability of funds appropriated under section 11, shall provide training to employees of the Commission and the Office of Federal Contract Compliance Programs and to affected individuals and entities on matters involving discrimination in the payment of wages.

 ## § 4.
-Training

-The Equal Employment Opportunity Commission and the Office of Federal Contract Compliance Programs, subject to the availability of funds appropriated under section 11, shall provide training to Commission employees and affected individuals and entities on matters involving discrimination in the payment of wages.

-## § 5.
 Negotiation skills training

 - **(a)** *Program authorized*
   - **(1)** *In general* The Secretary of Labor, after consultation with the Secretary of Education, is authorized to establish and carry out a grant program.